Regularized Brascamp--Lieb inequalities: Main results

-(3) Valdimarsson \cite{V} obtained a regularized version of \eqref{e:reverseBarthe} in which the input functions took the form $f_j(x) = \exp(-\pi \langle x,G_j^{-1}x \rangle - H_j(x))$ with $H_j$ a convex function (so-called ``inverse class $G_j$").
-This particular set-up appears to be independent from ours in Theorem \ref{t:RevG}.
-We remark that Valdimarsson's setting of inverse class $G_j$ input functions allowed him to extend the ideas of Barthe \cite{Barthe1} and obtain a generalization of the duality relation \eqref{e:BLduality} involving $\mathrm{F}(\mathbf{B},\mathbf{c},\mathbf{G})$ (and it seems unclear that a statement along these lines is possible for the regularization $\mathrm{R}(\mathbf{B},\mathbf{c},\mathbf{G})$ we consider here). \end{remarks}
+\begin{remark} Valdimarsson \cite{V} obtained a regularized version of \eqref{e:reverseBarthe} in which the input functions took the form $f_j(x) = \exp(-\pi \langle x,G_j^{-1}x \rangle - H_j(x))$ with $H_j$ a convex function (so-called ``inverse class $G_j$").
+This particular set-up appears to be independent from ours in Theorem \ref{t:RegFRBL}.
+We remark that Valdimarsson's setting of inverse class $G_j$ input functions allowed him to extend the ideas of Barthe \cite{Barthe1} and obtain a generalization of the duality relation \eqref{e:BLduality} involving $\mathrm{F}(\mathbf{B},\mathbf{c},\mathbf{G})$.
+It is unclear to us whether a duality result is possible for the regularization we consider in Theorem \ref{t:RegFRBL} and it seems it may be natural to adapt the framework somehow to include inverse class $G$ functions in some appropriate way.

+In addition, a certain regularized version of the forward-reverse Brascamp--Lieb inequality (in its dual entropic representation) was considered by Liu--Courtade--Cuff--Verd\'u in \cite[Section 4]{LCCV}.
+Again, we believe that this has no direct connection with the kind of regularization that we study in the present paper. \end{remark}

-\begin{organization} Section \ref{section:prelims} contains several preliminary observations, mostly related to the heat-flow monotonicity approach that we will use to prove our main result in Theorem \ref{t:QMain}.
+\begin{organization} The remainder of the paper is primarily devoted to proving Theorem \ref{t:QMain}.
+Section \ref{section:prelims} contains several preliminary observations, mostly related to the heat-flow monotonicity approach that we will use to prove Theorem \ref{t:QMain}.
 Although the main body of the proof of Theorem \ref{t:QMain} is given in Section \ref{section:MainProof}, the key heat-flow result needed for the proof has been isolated in Theorem \ref{t:cp_IBL} in Section \ref{section:cp}; we take the opportunity to present this result in the form of a ``closure property" for sub/supersolutions to certain heat equations and thus contribute to the emerging theory of such closure properties in, for example, \cite{ABBMMS, BB, BBCrell}.
-After the proof of Theorem \ref{t:QMain} in Section \ref{section:MainProof}, in Section \ref{section:furtherapps} we present some further applications and remarks. \end{organization}
+After the proof of Theorem \ref{t:QMain} in Section \ref{section:MainProof}, in Section \ref{section:furtherapps} we present some further applications and remarks.
+Finally, in the Appendix, we prove the equivalence between Theorems \ref{t:QMain} and \ref{t:RegFRBL}. \end{organization}